 If you want to keep the construction costs low, the cheapest in terms of construction and engineering costs will often be a steel framed patio built from patio tube (76mm x 38mm hollow rectangular steel).
 If you keep the size under around 6m in width and with a spacing of less than 4m between the columns, a basic universal design can be used from almost all the lightest, most affordable sections.

-Larger sizes are of course possible, but the construction and design cost will increase exponentially the larger it gets, so staying within the norm is good for those who want to save money.
+Larger sizes are of course possible, but the construction and design cost will increase exponentially the larger or more unusual the design gets, so staying within the norm is good for those who want to save money.

 The most common and durable material to construct your patio from is steel patio tube.
 Timber patios are susceptible to rot, termites, and eventually sagging and bowing of the timber members.
 Although they may look great when constructed, after 20 years a fresh coat of paint won’t help them.
 On the other hand, steel members will last you much longer and any restoration work required will be much easier.